FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ## Remove all filters
 Sometimes you may want to reset all filters at once and go back to the original search result.
-For this case there is an dedicated element which you can place anywhere on your page.
+For this case there is a dedicated element which you can place anywhere on your page.
 This element will trigger a new search request with the current search query.

 The `ff-asn-remove-all-filter` element has the following properties:

 ### show-always
-With the `show-always` property you can define if the element is only visible when at least one removable filter is set, or always.
+With the `show-always` property you can define whether the element is always visible or only when at least one removable filter is set.
 The default value is `false`.

 ### remove-params